Guide To Use The Elementor for WordPress

 5. Reuse Designs on Other Websites by Importing or Exporting Them

-This feature helps you if you’re working on a website locally.
-You can easily design the pages on Elementor and transfer them to the webpage using the import/export feature.
+This feature helps you if you’re working on a local website.
+Using the import/export feature, you can easily design the pages on Elementor and transfer them to the webpage.

-This feature is a cool feature that lets you make changes to a website without affecting its functionality.
+This cool feature lets you make changes to a website without affecting its functionality.
 The changes can only take effect when you’ve exported the design.
 The page can keep running while you make the changes.

 6. Use the Navigator to Find Your Way Around the Sections

-By default, the Elementor plugin has a user-friendly interface.
-Anyone with necessary computer skills can navigate through it seamlessly.
+The Elementor plugin’s interface is user-friendly by default.
+Anyone with the necessary computer skills can navigate it seamlessly.

-However, there are times you might be working on a long page, or you have so many sections to work through.
+However, there are times when you might be working on a long page or have many sections to work through.
 The navigator tool makes it easy for you to move through these sessions easily and quickly.

 You can access the navigator window by right-clicking on a widget and scrolling to the navigation button.
 The navigator is ideal when you’re working on intricate designs or pages with so many items.